-You have just bought a WWII M1 helmet liner (possibly after using one of our guides) and while looking it over, you noticed an eight digit number inscribed in its interior.
+Perhaps you have just bought a WWII M1 helmet liner (possibly after using one of our guides) and while looking it over, you noticed an eight digit number inscribed in its interior.
 Well, you have just lucked out!
-This number is known as a United States Army Service Number ("ASN") and it's likely your best chance at identifying the veteran to which your item belonged.
+This number is known as a United States Army Service Number ("ASN") and it's likely your best chance at identifying the veteran to whom your item belonged.
 Unlike last names, initials, and laundry numbers (which we will address further down), ASN's are unique and no two servicemen were issued the same ASN.

 The National Archives & Records Administration Database contains an extensive, but incomplete record of WWII service numbers (on July 12, 1973 a fire at the National Personnel Records Center destroyed countless documents).
 If you are fortunate enough, your veteran's ASN might be found by searching the NARA database.

 If your item is not marked with a complete ASN, it might have a laundry number.
 Laundry numbers consist of the first initial of the veteran's last name, followed by the last four digits of the veteran's ASN.

 Unlike the NARA database, WWII-Enlistment.com allows for laundry number searches.
 It's quite likely that two or more servicemen will have the same laundry number, though; in order to narrow down the results to a proper identification, supplementary information (veteran's hometown, a set of initials, etc.) may be required.

 Perhaps your item is only marked with the veteran's name.
 Both the NARA database and WWII-Enlistment.com are searchable by name.
 The WWII Registry is another name-based search engine that combines four separate databases:

 ABMC missing in action (official)

 NARA War and Navy Department killed in service rosters (official)